RegExp Find and Replace

-This add-on has a possibility to display a resizable dialog box for adjustment of preset whenever you start its execution using menu/toolbar/hotkey if it is modified adequately.
-Usage of those dialog boxes is much simpler for use than the Preset Settings dialog box which has many controls that are confusing for beginners.
+This add-on has a possibility to display a resizable dialog box for the adjustment of a preset, if it is prepared adequately, whenever you start its execution using menu/toolbar/hotkey.
+Using those dialog boxes is much simpler than the Preset Settings dialog box which has many controls that are confusing for beginners.
 For example, you could choose Edit > RegExp Find and Replace > Field Manipulations > Copy <From Field> to <Into Field>... and you would get the dialog box with just two dropdown lists for choosing the source and the destination fields.
-The number of displayed controls depends of the adjustment tags that are used in the preset.
+The number of displayed controls depends on the adjustment tags that are used in the preset.

-If you specify <Into Field> tag in the name of some preset, you would get the adjustment dialog box with one dropdown list from which you could choose the destination field after you start the execution of preset.
+If the name of preset contains <Into Field> tag, you will get the adjustment dialog box with one dropdown list from which you could choose the destination field after you start the execution of preset.
 Similarly, if you specify <From Field> tag in the name of preset, you would get the dialog box with the dropdown list for choosing the source field.
 Of course, if you specify both <Into Field> and <From Field> in the name of the preset, you would get the dialog box with both dropdown lists.
 For example, the included preset "Copy <From Field> to <Into Field>..." displays both lists.